-Petri nets are a basic model of parallel and distributed systems.

-The basic idea is to describe state changes locally.
+Petri nets are a basic model of parallel and distributed systems (named after Carl Adam Petri).
+The basic idea is to describe state changes in a system with transitions.

 Petri nets contain places and transitions that may be connected by directed arcs.